 The structure of the CSV file

 The first row of your CSV file contains the column headers.
-They don’t have to be your exact indicator names but you should be able to recognise what they are so that you can use them to build your dashboard’s data model.
+They don’t have to be your exact indicator names but you should be able to recognize what they are so that you can use them to build your dashboard’s data model.
 You should avoid using commas in the column headers as this will lead to issues within Dashboard Builder.

-Please ensure that the first column contains the feature codes.
+We suggest that the first column contains the feature codes.
 These must match the codes of your ArcGIS Online feature service.
 You don’t need the feature names in your CSV file but it may be good to have them in there as a reference for you.
 The following columns to the right contain the indicators.

 Here a simple example:

 It is possible to include data for any comparison areas you may wish to display in your dashboard.
-Also you can pre-define time series and associates in your CSV file; please read the relevant sections for further information.
+Also you can pre-define time series in your CSV file; please read the relevant sections for further information.